The Volta tour: Broadcasts and recordings

 Several performances from the tour were streamed online.
 Björk's performance at Coachella was streamed on AT&T Webcasts the day of the show.
 NPR and WNYC offered a webcast of the show at United Palace Theater.
 The singer's show at Glastonbury Festival was broadcast on BBC Four.
 A partial footage from Roskilde Festival was broadcast by MTV.
 Björk and Sigur Rós headlined free concert "Náttúra" was live streamed by Nat Geo Music.

-On June 25, 2007, it was announced on pianist Jonas Sen tour blog, that a recording session at Olympic Studios in London took place with the band earlier that day.
-The recording was officially confirmed by Björk's team three months later, on September 7, 2007.
+On 25 June 2007, it was announced on pianist Jonas Sen's tour blog, that a recording session at Olympic Studios in London took place with the band earlier that day.
+The recording was officially confirmed by Björk's team three months later, on 7 September 2007.
 It was stated that the recording was intended for a "live session album".
 When Björk's concert at Olympia in Paris was announced, it was specified that it would be recorded.
 The acoustic showcase at Langholtskirkja in Reykjavík was also filmed.
-On January 31, 2009, it was announced that a box set called Voltaïc, which would contain the London live session and both the Paris and Reykjavik shows, along with music videos and remixes, was to be released during the year.
-The collection, originally bound to a March, 2008, release, saw many delays due to a manufacturing error which led to 20,000 copies of the box-set having to be destroyed, and with a remanufacture necessary, Björk decided to make changes to the track listing resulting in four songs being cut from the live DVD.
-Towards the end of April 2009 Universal Europe accidentally shipped their Deluxe Edition copies of Voltaïc early.
+On 31 January 2009, it was announced that a box set called Voltaïc, which would contain the London live session and both the Paris and Reykjavik shows, along with music videos and remixes, was to be released during the year.
+The collection, originally bound to a March 2008, release, saw many delays due to a manufacturing error which led to 20,000 copies of the box-set having to be destroyed, and with a remanufacture necessary, Björk decided to make changes to the track listing resulting in four songs being cut from the live DVD.
+Towards the end of April 2009, Universal Europe accidentally shipped their Deluxe Edition copies of Voltaïc early.
 A statement released by One Little Indian confirmed that the projected release date was meant to be June 2009 as they wanted all three versions of Voltaïc to be available upon official release.
 However, UK-based music retailer CD Wow was found to be for a brief period selling un-cut copies of the box set, before its official release.
 These copies, which had allegedly been destroyed, were manufactured in Malaysia - and as such contained more tracks than the other released (cut) editions.
 Voltaïc eventually enjoyed its full official release on 23 June 2009.
-A preview of the DVD was released on YouTube on June 16, 2009, while footage from "Declare Independence" from Paris and "Sonnets/Unrealities XI" from Reykjavík were premiered by Pitchfork and Rolling Stone, respectively.
-Voltaïc was screened at fifteen theatres throughout the USA to coincide with the North American release, and throughout July 2009 the concert was also shown twice weekly at the Háskólabíó theatre in Reykjavík.
+A preview of the DVD was released on YouTube on 16 June 2009, while footage from "Declare Independence" from Paris and "Sonnets/Unrealities XI" from Reykjavík were premiered by Pitchfork and Rolling Stone, respectively.
+Voltaïc was screened at fifteen theatres throughout the USA to coincide with the North American release, and throughout July 2009, the concert was also shown twice weekly at the Háskólabíó theatre in Reykjavík.
 Björk herself was present at the first screening.

 Set list

 2007

-This set list is from the June 22, 2007 concert in Pilton, England.
+This set list is from the 22 June 2007 concert in Pilton, England.
 It is not intended to represent all concerts for the year.